 If your needs are different than any of the basic text search analyzers, you can create a user-defined analyzer.

-The analyzer index parameter
+analyzer index parameter

-The analyzer index parameter specifies the default analyzer and any specific analyzers for specific fields.
+When you create a bts index, you can include the analyzer index parameter to set the default analyzer and any specific analyzers for specific fields.

 The analyzer index parameter: